vmware-archive/cbapi/server_apis/python/example/bulk/README.md

 ## Modes Of Operation

-The eventExporter.py example script can be configured to run in three modes of operation:
+The eventExporter.py example script can be configured to run in three core modes of operation:

 1. On a single event log file with the -f option.
 2. On a single directory of log files with the -d option.
-3. Automatically identify hte event log archive directory by parsing archive.properties with the -a option.
+A variation of this option is -a, which automatically discovers the Carbon Black global event log directory by parsing archive.properties.
+3. Pull events from the pub/sub bus using the -b option.

+  NOTE: Both modes (2) and (3) require changes to the Carbon Black Server configuration to enable event log archiving (mode 2) and event publishing (mode 3).
+See the documentation on configuration above.

 ## Output Options